Once the preserve of celebrities and the mega rich, more and more people are now working with personal trainers as part of their fitness regimes.

 Ask friends who use one.
 Search on the Internet.
 Check local ads and read the feedback.

 If you take it up, it’s a commitment and you need to embrace it.
 It takes up your time and money.
 Rough costs are around £41-50 per hour in outer London.
 About £65 in central London.
 My trainer gets me to do cardio work, bikes, treadmill, rowing machine, weights, running.

-I’ve worked with a trainer it for 3.5 years now and I’m evangelical about it!
+I’ve worked with my trainer for 3.5 years now and I can’t recommend it enough!
 It’s the best thing I’ve done for myself.